What is Overactive Bladder (OAB)?

 Many people who have the symptoms of overactive bladder also suffer from stress incontinence.
 Unfortunately, there is no single treatment that works for both conditions but each condition can be treated separately.

-At AUA, we are committed to helping our patients and are here to assist them in finding a way to control, or stop, their bothersome bladder symptoms.
+At Advanced Urology Associates, we are committed to helping our patients and are here to assist you in finding a way to control, or stop, your bothersome bladder symptoms.